CathalDolan/mongo-quiz/TESTING.md

 * 7 - Is the created date shown?
 **Desired Result:** Yes
 * 8 - Is the created date correct?
 **Desired Result:** Yes
+* 9 - Is the tab of the quiz currenly being viewed highlighted with a pink underline?
+**Desired Result:** Yes

 ### **3.4.4 - Open Button**